Biomarkers—short for biological markers—are measurements that capture key health-related indicators at a given point in time.

 In 2015, a joint leadership council of the U.S. Food and Drug Administration (FDA) and the National Institutes of Health (NIH) defined the following biomarker categories:

-The use of biomarkers in the fight against cancer is discussed in the next section.
+The use of biomarkers in cancer treatment is discussed in the next section.
 Examples of biomarkers for other conditions include:

 Some biomarkers trigger cells to grow abnormally.
 An example is the HER2 protein, which helps to control cell growth.
-If HER2 is “overexpressed” (exists in abundance) cells can grow too quickly and become cancer (overgrowth of cells forming a tumor), with a risk of metastasizing (spreading to other parts of the body).
+If HER2 is “overexpressed” (exists in abundance), cells can grow too quickly and form a cancerous tumor, which has a risk of spreading to other parts of the body.
 Detection of HER2 overexpression can predict response to certain types of cancer medicines that block the action of HER2.

 Other biomarkers support the action of a specific treatment approach.
 For example, the Secreted Protein, Acidic, Cysteine-Rich (SPARC) gene helps bring a type of protein called albumin into cells.
 Some chemotherapy drugs are paired with albumin so that they can work more effectively.

 Another type of biomarker disrupts the effectiveness of certain treatments.
 An example is a protein called ERCC1.
 If high levels of ERCC1 exist, platinum-based chemotherapy is unlikely to be an effective treatment approach.

 The information gained from biomarker testing allows doctors to create a personalized treatment plan based on an individual’s unique circumstances.

 There are many specific types of cancer biomarkers.
 A few of the most common biomarkers are listed below.